josebranco13/iot-network-infrastructure-ann-ids/README.md

 ## Author

-Project maintained by **Jose Branco** · IPLeiria · curricular unit focused on network infrastructure design and IoT cybersecurity.
+Project maintained by **Jose Branco**, focused on network infrastructure design and IoT cybersecurity.

 Contributions, suggestions and security reviews are welcome — open an issue or submit a pull request.